Terms and Conditions

 “Customer” means the customer for services under the Agreement as specified in the Proposal;

-“Effective Date” means the date when the Company sends to the Customer its written confirmation that the Agreement is agreed, following the Customer’s acceptance of the Proposal and these Web Marketing Terms.
+“Effective Date” means the date when the Company commences the campaign, following the Customer’s acceptance of the Proposal and these Web Marketing Terms.

 “Force Majeure Event” means an event, or a series of related events, that is outside the reasonable control of the party affected (including failures of or problems with the internet or a part of the internet, hacker attacks, virus or other malicious software attacks or infections, power failures, industrial disputes affecting any third party, changes to the law, disasters, explosions, fires, floods, riots, terrorist attacks and wars);

-“Rate” means the Company’s monthly fee as specified in the Proposal and as updated at any time after the end of the Minimum Term by the Company giving at least 30 days written notice of the update to the Customer;
+“Rate” means the Company’s fees as specified in the Proposal and as updated at any time after the end of the Minimum Term by the Company giving at least 30 days written notice of the update to the Customer;

 “Intellectual Property Rights” means all intellectual property rights wherever in the world, whether registered or unregistered, including any application or right of application for such rights (and the “intellectual property rights” referred to above include copyright and related rights, moral rights, database rights, confidential information, trade secrets, know-how, business names, trade names, domain names, trade marks, service marks, passing off rights, unfair competition rights, patents, petty patents, utility models, semi-conductor topography rights and rights in designs);